DominikLindorfer/Tensor-WoW/README.md

 ## Supported Classes as of WoW-Patch 10.1.5

-Currently supported classes are mainly tanks, which I main :)
+Currently supported classes are mainly tanks, which I main :).
+The respective TF-Lite models can be found [here](./saved_models).

 | Class  | Spec | Availability |
 | ------------- | ------------- | ------------- |